-Fill five 5-inch cast-iron skillets halfway with the beef mixture.
-Divide the Pepper Jack Mashed Potatoes evenly among the skillets.
-Alternatively use a 10-inch skillet and fill halfway with the beef mixture and top with the potatoes.
-Place the skillets on a baking sheet and bake until the mashed potatoes start to brown and the sauce is bubbly, 20 to 30 minutes.
+Fill five 5-inch cast-iron skillets halfway with the filling.
+Top with the mashed potatoes and spread evenly.
+Alternatively, use a 10-inch cast-iron skillet and fill halfway with the filling and top with the mashed potatoes.
+Place the skillets on a rimmed baking sheet and bake until the mashed potatoes start to brown and the sauce is bubbly, 20 to 30 minutes.

 Pepper Jack Mashed Potatoes: